Climate Change: Where are we now?

 By interpreting real data and forming conclusions, students will only be exposed to misconceptions about climate change at the very end of the lesson, when they have already constructed their own understanding and may be able to defend this understanding in the face of misinformation.
 The class will explore various methods of science denial (FLICC) and examine conflicting conclusions provided by climate experts vs. a source like the ‘global petition project,’ turning misinformation into an education opportunity.

-The goal of this lesson is to learn that consensus on human-caused climate change increases with expertise and to understand the strength in the 97% consensus among global climate experts.
+The goal of this lesson is to learn that consensus on human-caused climate change due to the burning of fossil fuels increases with expertise and to understand the strength in the 97% consensus among global climate experts.

 Duration: 60 minutes